Man in a hat and plaid shirt sitting with his dog overlooking the mountains

 Road trip time

-Also, some rental cars do not cover pets, so make sure you check the coverage and ask all necessary questions before booking.
+PSA: some rental cars do not cover pets, so make sure you check the coverage and ask all necessary questions before booking.

 Flights